Code-Institute-Submissions/Divine-97-Django-Project-_MayResub/README.md

-BAKEAHOLIC BLISS
+**BAKEAHOLIC BLISS**
 <img src="https://res.cloudinary.com/dpm3pthvb/image/upload/v1643919077/static/css/Image_03-02-2022_at_20.07_y0ukvs.jpg">

-DESCRIPTION
+**DESCRIPTION**

 This is a website for baking recipes that provides users with different recipes including Vegan and Gluten-free.
 The blog allows users to view and interact by liking and commenting on posts by signing up and creating an account.
 The aim of this blog is to provide content/posts to help baking easy for the users.
 The blog provides all the ingredients and steps required for the baking process.

 Check out the website here.

-USER STORIES
+**USER STORIES**

 Site User Goals:

-As a Site User I can like or unlike a post so that I can interact with the content As a Site User I can leave comments on a post so that I can be involved in the conversation As a Site User I can register an account so that I can comment and like As a Site User/Admin I can view comments on an individual post so that I can read the conversation As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral As a Site User I can view a list of posts so that I can select one to read As a Site User I can learn more about the site the purpose of the web app
+1. As a Site User I can like or unlike a post so that I can interact with the content
+2. As a Site User I can leave comments on a post so that I can be involved in the conversation
+3. As a Site User I can register an account so that I can comment and like
+4. As a Site User/Admin I can view comments on an individual post so that I can read the conversation
+5. As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral 6.As a Site User I can view a list of posts so that I can select one to read
+7. As a Site User I can learn more about the site the purpose of the web app

 Site Owner Goals:

-As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments As a Site Admin I can create draft posts so that I can finish writing the content later As a Site Admin I can create, read, update and delete posts so that I can manage my blog content As a Site User/Admin I can view comments on an individual post so that I can read the conversation As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral
+1. As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments
+2. As a Site Admin I can create draft posts so that I can finish writing the content later
+3. As a Site Admin I can create, read, update and delete posts so that I can manage my blog content
+4. As a Site User/Admin I can view comments on an individual post so that I can read the conversation
+5. As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral

-FEATURES

-* NAVIGATION BAR
+**FEATURES**

+**NAVIGATION BAR**

 The nav bar is featured on all pages of the website and is fixed to the top right.
 When clicked on, each link will bring the user to the respective page, and will also show a line below the links so they are visible whe you hover over them.

-* HOME PAGE
+**HOME PAGE**
 The home page has an image on the right side of the page which is one of the recipes i have on the website, and it also has the the heading Bakeaholic Bliss.
 The home page is basically a page that i wanted to just talk about what the users should expect of the blog, basically just a brief explanation about what the blog is about and letting them know that they need to created an account or register so they are able to like and comment on our posts.

-* RECIPES PAGE
+**RECIPES PAGE**

 This page consits of 9 recipes, at the top of the page i have a welcoming message to the page.
 As each page can displays 6 posts only, users can navigate to the "NEXT" page to view more recipes.
 There is also a "PREV" button which users can alternatively click on if they want to go back and look at the previous recipes.
 Each post is displayed in a card style with an image, author, date, title and like count.
 A Style has been applied so the user can hover over the text for the posts which will underline to indicate that this can be selected.
 Once selected the users is able to see all information about ingredients and steps to take when baking.

-* BLOG POST
+**BLOG POST**

 Accessed once the user selects a recipe post from the 'Home' or 'Search' page.
 Recipe title and image displayed at the top Content is then followed by the ingredient list and method steps.
 Further below is the comment section which users can view even if not logged in.
 Comment section is available and displayed for logged in users who can submit a comment.
 This is then sent for approval which is a feature only the Admin can access.
 Alert is displayed to indicate the comment has been sent for approval.
 Approved comments can be viewed on the post.
+In addition to this, there is also a delete button which users can delete their comment if they wish, once the admin approves their comment.
+This at least give the user to delete their post if they have made a mistake.